 Benzoyl peroxide is the active ingredient in most over-the-counter acne treatments for people, but it can be irritating for some dogs.
 If you bathe them with dog shampoo that contains benzoyl peroxide, this may help calm the skin since the shampoo rinses off immediately.

-In the cases where the acne does not go away after a month or two, antibiotics may be prescribed by a vet.
+In cases where the acne does not go away after a month or two, a vet may prescribe antibiotics.
 Antibiotics can have side effects, so they are usually only given for a short amount of time.

 Since hormones play a role in causing this condition, spaying or neutering your pup will often treat it.

-If your dog has allergies, you will have to treat their skin condition and any secondary infections with antibiotics at the same time.
+If your dog has allergies, you will have to treat their skin condition and any secondary infections with antibiotics simultaneously.

 Your vet may prescribe oral steroids or antihistamines to help relieve itching in addition to treating acne topically.

 Your vet may recommend many supplements to help clear up acne symptoms.
-If your pup has mange mites, they will need treatment for both the mites and acne symptoms at the same time since the two are closely related.
+If your pup has mange mites, they will need treatment for both the mites and acne symptoms simultaneously since the two are closely related.